 As the aqueduct approaches Óbidos’ walls, houses have been built into its arches and are covered in street art.
 Pretty cool!

 Our day trip from Lisbon to Óbidos was a fantastic way to spend our first Sunday in Portugal.
 I love it when my expectations are exceeded while traveling, and Óbidos did exactly that.
+It’s certainly one of the most beautiful cities in Portugal.
 Make sure it has a firm place on your Portugal travel itinerary.

 If you are not a do-it-yourself traveler, and would prefer some help visiting Óbidos, then check out these tours on Viator: